nodeontrain/nodeontrain.xyz/tuts/showing_all_users.md

 }]);
 {% endhighlight %}

-To make the actual index page, we’ll make a view that iterates through the users and wraps each one in an `li` tag.
+To make the actual index page, we'll make a view that iterates through the users and wraps each one in an `li` tag.

 `public/app.js`